-- Feeling proud of themselves for learning and completing a new assignment
+- Feeling proud of themselves for learning and completing a new assignment, or

 Instead of avoiding challenging situations, let your child fail at something to learn the consequence of their actions when they lack self-discipline.
-This is also known as “tough love.”
+Some refer to this as “tough love.”
 While a child needs to learn what results from the lack of self-discipline, they also need rewards for their hard work!

 3. Provide structure

 Providing structure in a child’s life is a fundamental step in learning self-discipline.
-If your child knowns a daily routine, then they know what’s expected of them with responsibilities.
+If your child follows a daily routine, then they know what you expect of them regarding responsibilities.
 A daily routine like eating breakfast, dressing, and brushing their teeth creates a structure for self-discipline tasks a child can eventually perform themselves.